MikeHardIce/strigui/doc/api.md

 ## Transformation

 The UI with all its state, including created windows, is represented by a map of widgets.
-Changes in strigui are done by transforming this map into a new state.
-Strigui will determine if the state transitioning requires redrawing of the widgets that have changed or their neightbours and in which order widgets need to be redrawn.
+Changes are done by transforming this map into a new state.
+Strigui will determine if the state transitioning requires redrawing of the widgets that have changed, or their neightbours, and in which order widgets need to be redrawn.

 State transformations are done via swap-widgets! which requires a function that takes a map of widgets as parameter, and returns the new map of widgets.